Suggested links

 Pleural Mesothelioma Cell Types

-After a biopsy, your doctor will determine the type of mesothelioma cell(s) present in your body.
-The three mesothelioma cell types are epithelioid, sarcomatoid, and biphasic (when tumors have both cell types).
+During a biopsy, your doctor will determine the type of mesothelioma cell(s) that make up the tumor or tumors.
+The three mesothelioma cell types are epithelioid, sarcomatoid, and biphasic (when tumors have both of the other cell types).

 There are four stages of pleural mesothelioma.
 Each stage refers to how much cancer is in your body and how far it has spread.
-Which stage you have will play a big role in the treatments you receive.
+The stage of your cancer can impact which treatments your doctor recommends.

 Doctors typically use the tumor-node-metastasis (TNM) staging system to classify the stages of pleural mesothelioma.